leocabeza/the-movie-db/README.md

 Promised based Javascript API wrapper for [https://www.themoviedb.org/](https://www.themoviedb.org/) that works in the browser and node.js.

+For now, it only works with the version 3 of the api.

 ## Installation

 This package is distributed via npm: